Hey everyone, and welcome to PT Pioneer.

 Tax and housing costs typically change from city to city, so make sure you also keep that in mind.

-As much as the Canadian fitness industry is underregulated when it comes to credentials and qualifications, having a certification or more will set you apart from other professional trainers and allow you to place value on your services.
+As much as the Canadian fitness industry is underregulated regarding credentials and qualifications, having a certification or more will set you apart from other professional trainers and allow you to place value on your services.

 Credentials give you the insight and skills to deliver a better service than someone without qualifications.